haseebniazii/NYC-Airbnb-Room-Type-Classification/README.md

 * Exploratory Data Analysis
 * Data cleaning
 * Feature engineering
-* Handling numerical and categorical data
+* Numerical preprocessing
+* Categorical encoding
 * `ColumnTransformer`
 * `Pipeline`
 * Classification algorithms
-* Cross-validation
+* Stratified Cross-Validation
 * Hyperparameter tuning
 * Model evaluation
 * Feature importance
+* Model serialization with Joblib
-* Saving Machine Learning pipelines with Joblib
+* Building reproducible Machine Learning pipelines

 ---

 ## 📌 Conclusion

-This project demonstrates a complete Machine Learning workflow for a real-world classification problem using Airbnb listing data from New York City.
+This project demonstrates a complete Machine Learning workflow for a real-world **multi-class classification problem** using New York City Airbnb listing data.

-By comparing multiple algorithms and tuning the strongest model, the project focuses not only on building a model but also on creating a reliable and reproducible Machine Learning pipeline.
+By comparing multiple classification algorithms, applying cross-validation, tuning the selected model, and saving the final preprocessing + model pipeline, the project focuses on building a reliable and reproducible Machine Learning solution.

 ---

 ## 👨‍💻 Author

-**Haseeb Khan**
+### Haseeb Khan

-Computer Science Student | Machine Learning & AI Enthusiast
+**Computer Science Student | Machine Learning & AI Enthusiast**

 GitHub: **haseebniazii**

 ---

+## ⭐ Support

-⭐ If you find this project useful, feel free to explore the notebook and give the repository a star.
+If you found this project useful, feel free to explore the notebook and give the repository a ⭐ star.

+**Thank you for checking out the project!**